-What are YouTube Channel Statistics?
+What Are YouTube Channel Statistics?

-YouTube Analytics gives you an overview of your channel’s progress.
-You get to know the content your viewers are interested in viewing and also gives a deeper insight into what is in your channel’s growth’s favor and what isn’t!
-YouTube Analytics is quite vast and a bit time-consuming.
-But YouTube Channel Statistics are important and will help you to understand if the progress line on the graph is climbing upward!
+YouTube Analytics gives an overview of your channel’s progress.
+You get to know the content your viewers are interested in viewing, and it also gives a deeper insight into what fuels your channel’s growth.
+YouTube Analytics is quite vast and time-consuming to understand.
+YouTube Channel Statistics are an important part of understanding YouTube analytics and will help you to understand if the progress line on the graph is climbing upward!

-Steps to view YouTube Channel Statistics
+Steps To View YouTube Channel Statistics

 Follow these simple steps to view your channel statistics:

-- Under the dashboard, select ‘Analytics’.
+- Under the dashboard, select ‘Analytics.‘

 The ‘Content’ option explains: